gzachariadis/Blacklist/README.md

 🎯 Purpose

 Originally, this project began as a personal endeavor to protect my own digital footprints.
-Having spend many hours, meticulously vetting blocklists, ensuring reducing the likelihood of being tracked or exposing my network to malicious content, I came to recognize the broader need for such a resource, so I decided to share my collection with the world, making it easier for everyone to enjoy a safer and more private online experience.
+Having spend many hours, meticulously vetting blocklists, for the purpose of reducing the likelihood of being tracked or exposing my network to malicious content, I came to recognize the broader need for such a resource, so I decided to share my collection with the world, making it easier for everyone to enjoy a safer and more private online experience.

 Currently, this repository is a virtual backup for my configuration, vetted and upgraded over-time by an automated script.